Skip to content

 May 7, 2026 · Viktor Shcherbakov · 10 min read

 A new piece of conventional wisdom landed in 2025: remote work is over.
-JLL's Q2 2025 US Office Market Dynamics report had the headline number: 54% of Fortune 100 employees subject to full-week office requirements, up from 11% the year before. rolled out a 3-day-in-office mandate. went all the way to 5. and followed.
+JLL's Q2 2025 US Office Market Dynamics report had the headline number: 54% of Fortune 100 employees subject to full-week office requirements, up from 11% the year before.
+Microsoft rolled out a 3-day-in-office mandate.
+Amazon went all the way to 5.
+Goldman Sachs and JPMorgan Chase & Co. followed.
 The trade press did the rest.

 But the Fortune 100 are 100 employers.
 We monitor 4,441 of them.
 Across that index, on the morning of May 7 2026, 4,338 of the 89,517 active engineering postings are tagged remote-eligible.
 That's 4.8%: a number small enough to confirm the headline ("most jobs are onsite"), big enough to deserve a list of names ("but here are the thousands that aren't").
 This is that list.